tohu2000/ESP32-Tasmota-Shutter-Remote-Queue/README.md

 * **10-Channel LCD (Target Model)**: Displays channels `00` through `09`.
 * **15-Channel LCD**: Displays channels `00` through `15`.
+* **Channel 00 Note**: Channel 00 actuates all devices registered on the remote.
+The script excludes this feature to ensure only a single channel is operative.
 * **Model Note**: For 5-channel LED variants, the script can be used as the channel handling is identical; with the LCD replaced by LEDs 1 to 5 for the channel and one for operations.

 ### 📸 Build Gallery